 Vietnam follows Brazil in coffee production.
 This Asian country produces and exports Robusta beans, which are cheaper than Arabica.

 The third-largest coffee producer in the world is Colombia.
 It mostly produces Arabica beans, which are lighter and sweeter than Robusta.

 Indonesia’s mountainous regions make it a perfect coffee plantation for both Arabica and Robusta beans, known for their full-body with low acidity profiles.

 Ethiopia makes it to the fifth spot with its rich coffee culture.
-The Arabica beans from this country are known for their deep, spicy, and chocolatey flavors with a distinct floral aroma.
+The Arabica beans from this country are famous for their deep, spicy, and chocolate flavors with a distinct floral aroma.

 4. Whole or Ground Beans

-We are all familiar with these coffee bean types and may be wondering which is better from the other.
+We are all familiar with these coffee bean types and may wonder which is better from the other.

 Pre-ground beans allow you to prepare your coffee in less time.
 You’ll also save money by not buying a separate grinder.

 However, coffee undergoes a degassing process after roasting.
 It releases different gases, especially carbon dioxide, that formed inside the bean while it’s roasted.

 Degassing is crucial, so you can efficiently bring out all the flavors from the beans when grinding.